silentdiverchris/Archivist/README.md

 # Licence
 Feel free to do whatever you like with the code.

+# Installation
+There is no installer package, currently you need to download the code and build it locally.

 # Caveats
 Code and executables provided as-is.
 This system runs on my machines several times a day to process my own precious files and is written with caution very much in mind by somebody who is paranoid about these things.